chariotsolutions/clojure-utilities/README.md

 # utility

-A Clojure library designed to ... well, that part is up to you.
+Utility definitions worth keeping around.

 ## Usage

-FIXME
+Either use the library (somehow), or copy definitions.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Chariot Solutions LLC

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.